-Having caught the creative bug aged seven playing King Midas in a production at primary school, Julia pursued acting throughout her teens with the support of her drama teachers and the director of the Bedfordshire Youth Theatre, John Topping who directed her as Gertrude in Hamlet when she was 18.
-She followed that incredible experience with roles in Everyman, Dickens’ Hard Times and as Viola in Twelfth Night.
+Having caught the creative bug aged seven playing King Midas in a production at primary school, Julia pursued acting throughout her teens with the support of her drama teachers and the director of the Bedfordshire Youth Theatre, John Topping, who directed her as Gertrude in Hamlet when she was 18.
+She followed that incredible experience with roles in the BYT productions of Everyman, Dickens’ Hard Times and as Viola in Twelfth Night.

-Julia then trained at Manchester Polytechnic School of Theatre, graduating with a Diploma in Theatre in 1990 and continued to work as an actor, first in Manchester with companies such as Penny Plain, Maiden Theatre, and Midsommer Actors and then in London.
+Julia trained at Manchester Polytechnic School of Theatre, graduating with a Diploma in Theatre in 1990.
+She continued to work as an actor, first in Manchester with companies such as Penny Plain, Maiden Theatre, and Midsommer Actors and then in London.

 During this time, Julia was also co-running WHen. a new writing theatre company.
 Their work included premieres of a number of critically acclaimed new plays: The Silent Time by Rhiannon Tise (Time Out Critics’ Choice), Unlucky for Some by Paul Tucker (Time Out Critics’ Choice), Sara – a new version of Chekhov’s Ivanov by Patrick Miles (in which Julia also played the title role), The Smashed Blue Hills by Dominic Francis and The Six Wives of Timothy Leary by Philip de Gouveia (Time Out Critics’ Choice).